alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2023-checkins-malvika.md

 ### 2023-06-28
 - Outcomes from conferences (DemTech + Data Justice)
-  - Invited to support advisory of Tech Hub
+  - Positive reactions to both presentations!!
+There is HUGE interest in learning from TTW & practitioner perspectives more broadly.
+But building trust in these communities is a slow process, and lateral connections take time.
-  - Connected EdTech researchers with Skills team
+  - Connecting EdTech researchers with Skills team
-  - Connecting with researchers from HCI/human rights/etc - Related to PP team @ Turing.
+  - Connecting with researchers from HCI/human rights/etc - Related to PP team @ ATI.
   - Writing notes - to publish next week in slack w/ recorded video
 - Received invitation to supervise Enrichment student from 16/01/2024 - 12/07/2024 (forwarded email)
 - Received invitation to apply to STS Summer School.
 Requires line manager sign-off & recommendation (applications due by 26 June).
 Costs covered during week, but not transit (would cover personally): https://stsprogram.org/summerschool/